 In the area of property rights, Bert served as co-counsel for home and business owners in Norwood v.
-Horney, the first eminent domain abuse case to be argued and decided by a state supreme court in the aftermath of the U.S. Supreme Court’s Kelo decision.
+Horney, the first eminent domain abuse case argued before and decided by a state supreme court in the aftermath of the U.S. Supreme Court’s Kelo decision.
 In ruling for the property owners, the Court unanimously held that taking private property for private economic development violates the Ohio Constitution.

 Bert's Cases